GabrielFRails/apt-backup/README.md

 # A brief history

 This repository was made to keep my personal backup scripts.
-Since he accidentally destroyed his SSD and all installed O.S's, i felt the need to create some scripts to easily reinstall my stuff (basic env for development), this is a beginning and all contributions are welcome.
+Since I accidentally destroyed his SSD and all installed O.S's, i felt the need to create some scripts to easily reinstall my stuff (basic env for development), this is a beginning and all contributions are welcome.

 ## Executing the script